-Figure 9.5: Backup import
+Figure 9.6: Backup import

-Only system configuration is exported, except network configuration and underlying Linux configuration.
+- An import or export operation can take a long time, depending on backup size and underlying hardware. - Only system configuration is exported, except network configuration and underlying Linux configuration.
 Basically only configurations managed from web gui is exported.